Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           - It packages all media and timed text tracks as CMAF-compliant tracks and signals track roles in kind boxes.
-          - It POSTs the addressable media objects composing the tracks to the live packager according to the CMAF ingest specification interface defined in Section 5 of this document.
+          - It POSTs the addressable media objects composing the tracks to the live packager according to the CMAF Ingest specification interface defined in Section 5 of this document.
-          - The CMAF ingest allows multiple live encoder sources and packagers to be deployed benefiting. from redundant stream creation, avoiding timeline discontinuities due to failures as much as possible.
+          - The CMAF Ingest allows multiple live encoder sources and packagers to be deployed benefiting. from redundant stream creation, avoiding timeline discontinuities due to failures as much as possible.
           - In case the receiver entity fails, it will reconnect and resend as defined in [[#general]] and [[#failover]].